guildai/guildai/guild/tests/ops.md

 ## Flag args

-Flags are defined in MODEL files and provided as command line arguments to the run command. `_flag_args` returns a list of command line arg for a map of flag values.
+Flags are defined in guildfiles (defaults) and also provided as command line arguments to the run command. `_flag_args` returns a list of command line arg for a map of flag values.

 We'll create a helper function to get the args: